 - Brush and floss

-- Visit your St. Augustine Dentist, for both a cleaning and exam
+- Visit your St. Augustine dentist, for both cleanings and exams

 - Drink lots of water

 Most routine dental treatment is acceptable while you are pregnant.
 And dental cleanings are recommended more frequently than every six months.
-Most dental offices now have digital x-rays that produce about 90% less radiation than old x-rays.
+Most dental offices now have digital X-rays that produce about ninety percent less radiation than traditional X-rays.
 When combined with a lead shield, little to no radiation makes its way toward your baby.
-So get your teeth cleaned with your World Golf Village dentist in St. Augustine, and keep them clean!
+So, get your teeth cleaned with your World Golf Village dentist in St. Augustine, and keep them clean!